zpz/zpz.github.io/_posts/2017-02-10-embedding-python-in-cpp-1.md

             return -1, traceback.format_exc()
 ```

-Class `Driver` provides C++-facing API.
-It handles task reception, result provision, and management of a process pool; each process runs a `Engine` instance:
+The class `Driver` provides C++-facing API.
+It handles receiving task submissions, providing results to queries, and managing a process pool, in which each process runs a `Engine` instance:

 ```
 """